Written by Terry Smith

 Our site is reader supported so when you click a link to Amazon we may earn an affiliate commission.

-I was thinking the other day as I just finished the cladding on the side of my little extension, did I want to put a water butt or barrel in place of sending the water straight into a soak-away?
-Since I have to pay to have that water taken away if the level is high, it’s a no brainer for me in my position.
+I was thinking the other day as I just finished the cladding on the side of my little extension, did I want to put a water butt or barrel in place of sending the water straight into a soak-away or worse the cess pit?
+Since I have to pay to have that water taken away if the level is too high, it’s a no brainer for me in my position to go for as many water butts as I can so I installed a water butt with standard waste pipe that then runs into the soak away – it was a handy test of the Strata!
 Perhaps in your case it may be you’re looking to capture the water just to save wasting it from your shed or greenhouse rather than main building, which is an equally sound reason and given they are pretty cheap these days due to the large volumes sold, there’s never been a better time to get one!

 Apart from those good reasons, having a water butt up the end of the garden near the shed stops you from walking all the way back down the garden to get the hose pipe.
 And don’t fear, for those worried about the aesthetics or space, they’ve got slimline, square, round, and decorative water butts to suit almost any garden setup.
 Not to mention some cheap bargain options too though not many have solved the Leaks issue so pay special attention to that!

 It’s ok just buying and replacing a water barrel, but what about if you’re buying and installing for the first time?
 Don’t worry.
 I have you covered on a step by step install guide too including how to collect rain on a polytunnel too: